 A Project should be a task where the student demonstrates achieving the goal of your program or course.
 Let's say your program is about teaching people to build their first app.
 Your Project might then be titled, 'Create Your First App', where students would submit their work.

 Students can submit a Project Post in each project that you create.
 Since a Project is meant to put knowledge learned in your program to use, by default a student will not be able to submit a Project Post of their own until they have completed all the Lessons in your Program.
 All students are able to view, vote and comment on Project Posts even if they have not yet completed all Courses.

-When any student or mentor votes up a Project Post, the post will receive 15 points and the student's points will increase by 15 as well.
-This mechanic helps motivate students to make an impact with their post.
+When any student or teacher votes up a Project Post, the post will receive 15 points and the student's points will increase by 15 as well.
+This mechanic helps motivate students to make an impact with their posts.